-If you haven’t met with a dietitian or a diabetes educator about a sensible diabetic diet plan, it is advisable to do so.
-A trip to your local hospital and asking to speak to the Head Dietitian will allow you to understand what needs to happen in order for you to stay healthy.
-You will also be presented with a list of acceptable foods for a diabetic diet.
+If you haven't met with a dietitian or a diabetes educator about a sensible diabetic diet plan, it is advisable to do so.
+Taking a trip to your local hospital and asking to speak to the Head Dietitian will allow you to understand what needs to happen in order for you to stay healthy.
+You will also be presented with a list of acceptable foods for diabetics.

 Developing a practical approach to a diabetic diet is the primary focus of this article.
 In this day and age, when the family is busy and meals are rushed, how does a diabetic keep an accurate count of what they are consuming on a daily basis?